 How are you organized to respond to portfolio change requests?

 We centralized and pooled this capability.
-There are 4 of us in the team using Geoconcept Territory Manager and able to respond to the sales agencies’ specific requests and needs.
+There are 4 of us in the team using Nomadia Territory Manager and able to respond to the sales agencies’ specific requests and needs.
 Indeed, we provide the FDJ agencies with an à la carte portfolio optimization service.

 The Regional Directorates escalate the requirements so that we can plan the responses.
 Using the tool’s agency criteria capitalization system, we can then run as many simulations as required by the agency’s managers.
 Territory Manager enables us to provide an output product comprising sector mapping with detailed data in Excel format.

 After almost 2 years of use, what major benefits does Nomadia Territory Manager provide you, as a user, and FDJ?

 We are extremely satisfied with Territory Manager.
 As a user the most important benefit is without question the timesaving.
 The second major benefit is the increased relevance of the territories provided to the agencies and there is far less to-ing and fro-ing with the agencies.
 It really is an easy tool to use which, inherently, avoids weighting errors or simply oversights.
 I would like to add that after training I was soon able to work on my own.
 The Nomadia support has always been very responsive and helps find a solution.

 For FDJ, Territory Manager is the ability quickly to translate sales organization-related assumptions and simulations.
 Making the organization more agile.